-Born in South Orange, NJ, Andrew moved to New York City at 18.
-At 17, Andrew was awarded a Letter of Commendation from the Second Annual American Song Festival for music and lyrics.
-In 2013, a new work titled "A Town Called Home" (music: Kendall Briggs, lyrics: Andrew Sarewitz) was performed by Timothy McDevitt at Grace Church, Newark, NJ, in concert benefitting Hedrick-Martin Institute.
-In addition to drafting more than 100 musical compositions, Andrew has written several short stories (published pieces listed below) as well as scripts for various media.
-His play, “Madame Andrèe” received an Honorable Mention from the 2018 Writers Digest Competition, Stage/Screenplay Division as well as having been chosen to open San Jose, California’s Stage to Screen New Playwrights Series in the summer of 2019.
-Mr. Sarewitz also has authored numerous historical and critical artist essays with a primary focus on twentieth century non-conformist art from Russia, Ukraine and the Baltic states.
+Award Winning writer Andrew Sarewitz, moved from South Orange, NJ, to New York City, at the age of 18.
+At 17, he was awarded a Letter of Commendation from the Second Annual American Song Festival for music and lyrics.
+In 2013, a new original song titled "A Town Called Home" (music: Kendall Briggs, lyrics: Andrew Sarewitz) was performed by Timothy McDevitt at Grace Church, Newark, NJ, in concert benefiting Hedrick-Martin Institute.
+In addition to drafting more than 100 musical compositions, Andrew has written several short stories (published and award winning pieces listed below) as well as scripts for various media.
+His play, “Madame Andrèe” received Honorable Mentions from both the 2018 Writers Digest Competition, Stage/Screenplay Division and the 2018 New Works of Merit Contest.
+“Madame Andrèe” also won First Place, receiving the opening spot at San Jose, California’s Stage to Screen New Playwrights Series opening in the summer of 2019.
+Performances run from Tuesday, August 12 to Sunday, August 18, at Morgan Hill Community Playhouse, Morgan Hill, CA. (Here is the link to purchase tickets: http://www.stagetoscreen.org/?fbclid=IwAR2iY1R6YcN1nexqT6MESPQOqTr3M5gvREl_W0oo72ZtzFGtdPXD3DLOLlI ) Mr. Sarewitz also has authored numerous historical and critical artist essays with a primary focus on twentieth century non-conformist art from Russia, Ukraine and the Baltic states.

 Andrew is currently working on a collection of short stories, including a selection of those previously published, tentatively titled "Truth...and Other Fiction," as well as individual essays, primarily in the creative non-fiction genre.